 To log in a Flex user, you must pass three mandatory attributes to Flex in the SAML.
 Google provides email as an attribute out of the box but does not provide the roles or full_name attributes.
 You will need to configure these attributes yourself.

 - Navigate to the User Schema page in your Google Admin Console.

-- Click on ADD CUSTOM ATTRIBUTE
+- Click on ADD CUSTOM ATTRIBUTE.

-- Create the two attributes below
+- Create the "Roles" and "Full Name" attributes below.

-Entity ID – you'll need these later.
+Entity IDand save them somewhere - you’ll need these later.